 Mobile is fast becoming the preferred method for individuals to access critical online services.
 This increasingly means that sensitive personal information is being stored on mobile phones.
 Criminals are aware of the value of this data – which affects a wide range of industries and sectors.
 These criminals are intelligent and highly resourced so can exploit weaknesses in the mobile platforms, operating systems and applications.

-Research suggests that half of mobile users will not take any steps to protect their devices2; and so-called operating system defenses are easily broken down.
-This means that mobile application developers need to assume that the devices their applications are running on have been - or will be - compromised.
-It therefore falls on the developers to take responsibility of making their applications protect themselves.
+Research suggests that half of mobile users will not take any steps to protect their devices, even when aware of the risks; and so-called operating system defences are easily broken down.
+Mobile application developers need to be aware of this; and have to assume that the devices their applications are running on have been - or will be - compromised.
+This means that developers need to take responsibility of making their applications protect themselves.